A categorification of cluster algebras of type B and C through symmetric quivers: The categorification

 \end{proof}

 \begin{remark} Let $T'$ be the element in the isotopy class of $F_d(T)$ which is also a triangulation.
-It follows from Lemma \ref{lemma_f_d} that $T'$ is a $\rho$-invariant triangulation of $\Poly_{2n+2}$.
-Then $Q(T')$ is a cluster-tilted bound symmetric quiver of type $A_{2n-1}$. \end{remark}
+It follows from Lemma \ref{lemma_f_d} that $T'$ is a $\rho$-invariant triangulation of $\Poly_{2n+2}$ which contains the diameter $d$.
+Then $Q(T')$ is a cluster-tilted bound symmetric quiver of type $A_{2n-1}$ with a fixed vertex and no fixed arrows (cf. Remark \ref{orbits_rmk}). \end{remark}